DTTKillASmallScale/WindowMonitor/README.md

 WindowMonitor displays a scalable DWM thumbnail for a selected window

 - Left mouse drag to move window
-- Shift + left mouse drag to offset the thumbnail
+- Shift + left mouse drag to shift view
+- Ctrl + left mouse drag to crop view
-- Mousewheel to adjust window size
+- Resize window to scale view
 - Right mouse click to open menu
 - Ctrl-Tab to switch to next window
 - Shift-Ctrl-Tab to switch to previous window
-- F5 to reset window size and thumbnail offset
+- F5 to reset view